Alternative comics

 Alternative comics or independent comics cover a range of American comics that have appeared since the 1980s, following the underground comix movement of the late 1960s and early 1970s.
 Alternative comics present an alternative to mainstream superhero comics which in the past have dominated the American comic book industry.
-Alternative comic books span a wide range of genres, artistic styles, and subjects.
+They span across a wide range of genres, artistic styles, and subjects.

-Alternative comics are often published in small numbers as the author(s) deem fit.
-They are often published with less regard for regular distribution schedules.
+Alternative comics are often published in small numbers with less regard for regular distribution schedules.